-As one of the first individuals to conquer the virtual influencers space in the UK, Dudley talked about consumer segmentation, consumer behaviours pre and post covid, the use of virtual influencers moving ahead in business and in particular using natural language processing (NLP), amongst many other topics.
+Dudley Nevill-Spencer is one of the first individuals to conquer the virtual influencer space in the UK.
+Head of strategy at Live & Breathe and founder of Virtual Influencer Agency, he talked to us about consumer segmentation, consumer behaviors pre- and post- covid, the use of virtual influencers moving ahead in business and in particular using natural language processing (NLP), amongst many other topics.

-Dudley began to work with influencer marketing back in 2007 and with virtual influencers (VIs), five years ago.
+Dudley began to work with influencers in 2007 and with virtual influencers (VIs), seven years ago.
 He was able to see where influencer marketing was heading, which is now absolutely huge, and he proposes the same trajectory for VIs.
 “Except faster, much, much faster.
 And that's really because the utility of a VI is that you can figure out what the audience is and create a character specifically for that audience, that has a lot of utility behind it,” he states.

 A virtual influencer is a computer-generated image character that, like a typical influencer, has a life, a backstory and a narrative.
 For Dudley, VIs and the technology behind it allows brands to be in control and create an emotional relationship with consumers which is why VIs will take off very quickly.
 “The consumer knows that it's owned by the brand, but it has a narrative, backstory history.
 And of course, it's made up much like a character in a film or on television,” he points out.

 How audience intelligence inform the creation of virtual influencers

 According to Dudley, audience intelligence is key when it comes to virtual influencers.
 He says that at Live & Breathe they have a suite of tools called Data Kinetics, which Audiense sits right at the center of.
 They use audience intelligence for creating a VI and for traditional consumer marketing.